 Internal Medicine Sponsored Centers

 As part of one of the world’s foremost research institutions, the Department of Internal Medicine at UT Southwestern Medical Center conducts basic science and clinical research with the goal of bringing the latest discoveries from the “bench to the bedside.”
-Here, we take a multidisciplinary approach to research, fostering an environment for physicians, scientists, and students that is both collaborative and cooperative.
+We take a multidisciplinary approach to research, fostering an environment for physicians, scientists, and students that is both collaborative and cooperative.

 Basic and clinical studies in many fields help UT Southwestern deliver the future of medicine, today, by working at the leading edge of research.
 Our discoveries make a difference.